fenago/git/Lab_12.md

 ### Getting ready

-We'll use the same `offline-sharing` repository as was used in the previous examples in this chapter:
+We'll use the same `offline-sharing` repository as was used in the previous examples in this lab:

 ```
 $ git clone https://github.com/PacktPublishing/Git-Version-Control-Cookbook-Second-Edition_offline-sharing.git